-We can provide an extra small bin to properties where there are six or more occupants living, an application form must be submitted.
-If a property has less than six occupants and are still struggling to manage their waste with one green bin then you can call us up to arrange a visit from an officer who will carry out a waste audit.
-If after the waste audit it shows that materials are being put into the correct container and being recycled, the officer will put your application through for a second bin to be delivered.
+We can provide an extra bin to properties where there are six or more occupants living, an application form must be submitted.
+If a property has less than six occupants and are still struggling to manage their waste with one green bin then you can call us up to arrange a visit from an supervisor who will carry out a waste audit.
+If after the waste audit it shows that materials are being put into the correct container and being recycled, the supervisor will put your application through for a second bin to be delivered.
 If you feel you qualify for this service please call us, or see form below.

 |[1Mb]||Waste and Recycling Guide||Waste and Recycling Guide|